sanghamitra0591/sanghamitra0591/README.md

 ### Hi there 👋   I'm Sanghamitra Satpathy

 ### I'm a passionate Full Stack Web developer who likes to do experiments and always ready for learning new things 😃.
-I focuses on writing clean, elegant and efficient code ✨.
+I focus on writing clean, elegant and efficient code ✨.

 🌍 I'm from in Cuttack, Odisha.